-These fish hide among the spines of sea urchins for protection against predators.
+Learn more about the Banggai cardinalfish!
+Did you know that these fish hide among the spines of sea urchins for protection against predators?

 The Banggai, along with most others in the cardinalfish family, feeds on plankton and small, bottom-dwelling crustaceans.